 “Vaccines cause autism” is probably one of the main things people tell me when they meet me and hear that I am autistic.
 I find it very frustrating because obviously the research overwhelmingly points to this not being the case.

-Last year I did a radio interview with a Spanish radio station and one question that came up – and one that comes up regularly, was around vaccines and how they cause autism.
-I was very firm about how that is complete rubbish and has been heavily researched since the claim was made and has been debunked.
-Many people I know who are into healthy living and the whole ‘everything should be natural’ thing (which obviously is a good direction to take where we can) are also anti-vax people, they believe that vaccinations cause autism and are untrusting of science, believing that drug companies benefit from us taking vaccines and so that is why all the evidence is showing that vaccines don’t cause autism, and that the people to listen to are the ‘brave few’ who stand up and tell the truth against these big companies.
+Last year I did a radio interview with a Spanish radio station and one question that came up – and one that comes up regularly in talks and radio call-ins that I have done, was around vaccines and how they cause autism.
+I was very firm about how that is complete rubbish and has been heavily researched since the claim was made and has been thoroughly debunked.
+Many people I know who are into healthy living and the whole ‘everything should be natural’ thing (which obviously is a good direction to take where we can) are also anti-vax people, they believe that vaccinations aren’t natural and cause autism and are untrusting of science, believing that drug companies benefit from us taking vaccines and so that is why all the evidence is showing that vaccines don’t cause autism, and that the people to listen to are the ‘brave few’ who stand up and tell the truth against these big companies.
+Many anti-vaxxer’s also often seem to believe that anyone standing up and saying they are wrong and that vaccines don’t cause autism are either sheep who have never done their own research (when usually it is the other way round, anti-vaxxer’s have not done proper research), or must be working for ‘big pharma’.

 During trials and research into why and who had autism did these studies include people who were never vaccinated, are there people who are on the autistic spectrum who have never had a vaccination?